square/stoic/README.md

 ## Getting started

-1. Checkout the repo: `git clone https://github.com/square/stoic && cd stoic`
-2. Build it: `./build.sh`
+1. Install with [Homebrew](https://brew.sh/): `brew install tcmulcahy/stoic/stoic`
+2. Run: `stoic helloworld`
 3. Setup configuration: `stoic setup` (this initializes `~/.config/stoic`)
-4. Run your first Stoic plugin: `stoic --pkg com.square.stoic.example scratch` (if you don't specify a package, Stoic will run on `com.square.stoic.example` by default - a simple app bundled with Stoic)
+4. Run your first Stoic plugin: `stoic scratch`
+   (if you don't specify a package, Stoic will run on `com.squareup.stoic.demoapp.withoutsdk` by default - a simple app bundled with Stoic)
 5. Open up `~/.config/stoic/plugin` with Android Studio to modify this plugin and explore what Stoic can do.